-Category 1 Category 2 FFS - Link to Quality and Value Category 3 APMs Built on FFS Architecture Category 4 Population-Based Payment FFS - No link to quality and value Α Α A Foundational Payments for Infrastructure and Operations (e.g., care coordination fees and payments for HIT investments) APMs with Shared Savings (e.g., shared savings with upside risk only) Condition-Specific Population-Based Payment (e.g., PMPM payments, payments for specialty services, such as oncology or mental health) В В В Pay-for-Reporting (P4R) APMs with Shared Saving and Downside Risk (e.g., episode-based payments for procedures and comprehensive payments with Comprehensive Population-Based Payment (e.g., bonuses for reporting data or penalties for not reporting data) (e.g., global budgets or full/percent of premium payments) С С P4P (e.g., bonuses for quality performance) upside and downside risk) Integrated Finance and Delivery System (e.g., global budgets or full/percent of premium payments integrated systems)

-3N 4N Risk-based payments NOT linked to quality Capitated payments NOT linked to quality
+Category 1 Category 2 FFS - Link to Quality and Value Category 3 APMs Built on FFS Architecture Category 4 Population-Based Payment FFS - No link to Α Α Α quality and value Foundational Payments for Infrastructure and Operations (e.g., care coordination fees and payments for HIT investments) APMs with Shared Savings (e.g., shared savings with upside risk only) Condition-Specific Population-Based Payment (e.g., PMPM payments, payments for specialty services, such as oncology or mental health) В В В Pay-for-Reporting (P4R) (e.g., bonuses for reporting data or penalties for not reporting data) APMs with Shared Saving and Downside Risk (e.g., episode-based payments for procedures and Comprehensive Population-Based Payment (e.g., global budgets or full/percent of premium payments) С comprehensive payments with С P4P (e.g., bonuses for quality performance) upside and downside risk) Integrated Finance and Delivery System (e.g., global budgets or full/percent of premium payments integrated systems) 3N 4N Risk-based payments NOT linked to quality Capitated payments NOT linked to quality a.
+The Health Plan shall incorporate value-driven healthcare concepts as described in this §7.2.D and into its payment strategy and be required to attain VBP targets over the course of the Contract.
+DHS will develop a value-driven healthcare schedule in Year 1 of the contract and may take Health Plan feedback into account in the development of the schedule.